WAYS TO SUBSCRIBE TO AMERICAN CLARION

 Judeo-Christian values include:

-The American Clarion was launched in January 2012 as a project of Dakota Voice, LLC which is based in Rapid City, South Dakota.
+The American Clarion was launched on January 1, 2012 as a project of Dakota Voice, LLC which is based in Rapid City, South Dakota.

 Dakota Voice, formerly The Bird, was established in 2005 with a print newspaper and online version.
 The print version of Dakota Voice had subscribers in over 90 South Dakota towns and was offered in dozens of churches and businesses around the state.
 The website sees visitors each month from all around the world.
 In 2007, Dakota Voice became exclusively online with the website and blog.